 VBI-1901 is a novel cancer vaccine immunotherapeutic candidate developed using VBI Vaccines, Inc. (VBI) enveloped virus-like particle (eVLP) technology to target two highly immunogenic cytomegalovirus (CMV) antigens gB, and pp65.
 VBI-1901’s goal is to boost the immune response to them.
 It boosts its ability to trigger an immune response by attracting immune dendritic cells to the site where the vaccine is injected.

 Scientific literature suggests CMV infection is prevalent in multiple solid tumors, including glioblastoma (GBM), says VBI.

 VBI has applied its eVLP Platform to develop a glioblastoma multiforme therapeutic vaccine candidate.
 With its novel approach, VBI intends to create a GBM immunotherapy that will stimulate the patient’s own immune system to identify and kill GBM cancer cells, to create a commercially viable therapy that is more effective and tolerable than current treatments.

 VBI-1901 is designed to kill glioblastoma and medulloblastoma tumor cells infected with CMV, as many are.
 The immune system already targets cells infected by viruses.
 VBI-1901 is designed to coax the body to produce antibodies and white blood cells to kill tumor cells with these antigens.
 VBI-1901 also includes a granulocyte-macrophage colony-stimulating factor that gives the vaccine more punch.

-GBM is a common and aggressive malignant primary brain tumors in humans.
+GBM is a common and aggressive malignant primary brain tumor in humans.
 In the U.S. alone, 12,000 new cases are diagnosed each year.
 The current standard of care for treating GBM is surgical resection, followed by radiation and chemotherapy.
-Even with aggressive treatment, GBM progresses rapidly and is exceptionally lethal, says the company.
+However, even with aggressive treatment, GBM progresses rapidly and is exceptionally lethal, says the company.

 VBI Vaccines Inc. is a commercial-stage biopharmaceutical company developing the next generation of vaccines to address unmet needs in infectious disease and immuno-oncology.